kubeflow/kubeflow/kfctl/README.md

 ### Existing Interfaces and Types

-- Note: EXPORT means this type will be moved under pkg into the common library
+- Note: MOVE annotations will also result in a KfApi object being created that uses these types

 ```
 type KsService interface {